-Luxury Adventures has adopted, and adapted this "Environmental care code" out of a responsibility that we feel for the environment.
+Luxury Adventures has adopted, and adapted this "Leave No Trace" policy out of a responsibility that we feel for the environment.
 Our company has taken a sustainable approach to tourism and is committed to preserving the precious natural heritage of these unique countries.
 We expect that anyone participating in trip with us adheres to these guidelines and treats the environment with the respect it deserves.

 The land is the property of a great family, some of whom are living, a few of whom are dead, most of whom are yet to come.

 1. Plan ahead and prepare

 Plan ahead by considering your goals and those of your group.
 Know before you go – get local information, skills and gear you need to make your trip a success.

 2. Travel and camp on durable ground

 Some areas are more fragile than others.
 Choose to camp and travel on the most durable surface you can, the best ones are tracks, gravel, snow and most grasses.
 Impacts on fragile natural features caused by travel and camping can take many years to heal.

 3. Dispose of waste properly

 Pack it in, pack it out.
 As users of the outdoors we all have a responsibility to clean up after ourselves.
 Rubbish and toilet waste are unsightly and can introduce unwanted organisms into the environment.
 Lead by example – if you see rubbish, pick it up.